Single-sided Flex PCB

 Stack-up

-The stack-up of Single-sided flex PCB is the simplest.
+The stack-up of single-sided flex PCB is the simplest.
 The copper layer is usually a single-sided design, which is suitable for circuits that do not require double-sided connection.
-Through the following stackup, you will clearly understand the single-sided flex pcb structure.
+Through the following stackup, you will clearly understand the single-sided flex PCB structure.

 Key Features of Single-Sided Flex PCBs